My Beautiful Dark Twisted Fantasy: Commercial performance

 In its first week of release, My Beautiful Dark Twisted Fantasy debuted at number one on the US Billboard 200, selling 496,000 copies.
 The entry blocked Nicki Minaj's debut album Pink Friday from the top spot with 375,000 sales; the week marked the first time in two years that the chart had two albums bow with over 300,000 units.
 It also gave West his fourth consecutive US number-one album and surpassed the 450,000 first-week sales of 808s & Heartbreak, with the debut becoming the fourth-best sales week of 2010.
 The album's first-week digital sales of 224,000 units accounted for 45% of the total and stood as the fourth-highest digital copies for an album in a week.

 In its second week on the Billboard 200, My Beautiful Dark Twisted Fantasy descended six places to number seven with 108,000 copies sold, marking a 78% sales decline, while remaining above Pink Friday by one place.
 As of July 2013, it had sold 1,300,000 copies in the United States, as reported by Nielsen SoundScan.
 By June 2011, the album had sold 483,000 digital copies, ranking as the second best-selling digital rap album ever.
-On November 23, 2020, My Beautiful Dark Twisted Fantasy was certified triple platinum by the Recording Industry Association of America for pushing 3,000,000 certified units in the US.
+On July 17 2026, My Beautiful Dark Twisted Fantasy was certified quintuple platinum by the Recording Industry Association of America for pushing 5,000,000 certified units in the US.
 According to Billboard, as of 2022, My Beautiful Dark Twisted Fantasy is one of the 15 best-performing 21st-century albums without any of its singles being chart-toppers on the Hot 100.

 My Beautiful Dark Twisted Fantasy became West's fourth number one album on the Canadian Albums Chart.
 It reached number four on the Danish Albums chart, and in March 2021, was certified double platinum by IFPI Danmark for shipments of 40,000.
 My Beautiful Dark Twisted Fantasy opened at number six on the ARIA Albums chart and on September 10, 2021, it was awarded a double platinum certification from the Australian Recording Industry Association for over 140,000 copies shipped in Australia.
 The album charted within the top 10 in Norway, South Korea, New Zealand, and Switzerland.
-On January 22, 2021, it received a platinum certification from the British Phonographic Industry for selling 300,000 units in the United Kingdom.
+On February 20, 2026, it received a double platinum certification from the British Phonographic Industry for selling 600,000 units in the United Kingdom.
 By 2018, My Beautiful Dark Twisted Fantasy had registered a billion streams on Spotify.